 Dr Robinson reduced the complexity of Einstein's gravity field equations from:

 The Robinson detector was the world's first high efficiency backscattered electron (BSE) detector.
 It enabled a whole lot more information to be seen in scanning electron microscopes (SEMs).
 That was combined with a technique that enabled uncoated insulators and specimens containing water and other liquids to be viewed in the vacuum systems of SEMs.
 It gave the ease of specimen preparation of an optical microscope with the resolution and depth of focus of SEMs.
 Between the two, they revolutionized the way SEMs were used.
 Some SEM manufacturers indicated their sales increased by 25% because of those developments.
 Examples of some images, not possible before Dr Robinson's developments, are given below.
+These were all images that "experts" said could never be taken or were of no interest to anyone.

 The above shows that Dr Robinson combines world leading mathematics and physics capabilities with good engineering skills and commercial reality.
 He calls them "using common sense".
 That background is rare among physicists.
 It is what is needed for complex projects like developing nuclear fusion reactors.